 - Dredging Design & Permitting Grants: This program provides pre- construction-phase funding, on a competitive basis, for saltwater dredging projects that contribute to the economic significance, recreational value, public safety, and/or coastal resilience of Massachusetts’ coastal harbors.

-Matching funds of 20 percent of overall project funding request is necessary.
+Matching funds of 20 percent of the total project cost is necessary.
 Acceptable sources of matching funds include the municipality, federal grants, private funds, or contributions by partner organizations.

 The purpose of this program is to cultivate job and economic growth in the maritime sector.
 The program is open to all 78 coastal communities of the Commonwealth and other qualified public entities.
 In instances where the municipality is not the lead on a particular application, it is strongly suggested and sometimes required that the municipality serve as co-applicant.
 Grant funds are to be used for capital expenses.
 Preference will be given to those applications that demonstrate collaboration and joint applications are encouraged from entities with a proven track record in maritime sector strategy, maritime economic development, and the development of economically supportive and resilient coastal assets in a sustainable fashion.